lsst-sims/sims_featureScheduler_runs5.0/production_templates_y1/README.md

 pty1_okrepeat.py : Trying out removing the repeat-in-night suppression, because it seems like it shouldn't be relevant often and has a lot of magic numbers with it.
+But it does turn out to be helping SNe light curves quite a bit, so it probably should stay in there.